intel/ipex-llm/docs/mddocs/Quickstart/install_pytorch26_gpu.md

     ```

 > [!TIP]
-> For other processors from Arrow Lake product family, such as 2xxHX, please refer to the installation instruction below (i.e. for **other Intel iGPU and dGPU**).
+> For other Intel Core™ Ultra Processors, such as 2xxHX, please refer to the installation instruction below (i.e. for **other Intel iGPU and dGPU**).

 - For **other Intel iGPU and dGPU**: